TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 9/2 Chronicles 9.30.md

 ---

-And Solomon reigned in Jerusalem over all Israel forty years.
+Solomon reigned in Jerusalem over all Israel forty years.